In this week’s Success Newsletter, I would like to reveal the psychology and pain of ghosting.

 If you say, “I’m ghosting him/her because I don’t want to make them uncomfortable”, you are lying and fooling yourself.

-Ghosting is motivated by fear, laziness, insecurity, immaturity, selfishness, narcissism, and lack of accountability & responsibility.
+Ghosting is motivated by fear, laziness, insecurity, immaturity, selfishness, narcissism, vindictiveness, and lack of accountability & responsibility.

-Ghosting can be motivated by the fear of confrontation, conflict, criticism, uncomfortability, and rejection.
+Ghosting can be motivated by the fear of confrontation, conflict, criticism, uncomfortability, and rejection or the desire to be vindictive.
 Yes, the person doing the rejecting can also be afraid of being rejected; the person abandoning someone can also be afraid of being abandoned.

 Of course, it is uncomfortable to say to someone in-person or over the phone, ‘We had a great time and I don’t see us building a relationship in the future…’